Loading…

 Sasha Lubkin

-I am a California licensed clinical social worker (LCSW) and hold a pupil personnel service credential for school social work.
-Prior to working in education, I provided case management and substance abuse treatment for parolees, taught job readiness skills to adults seeking work in...
+I am a California licensed clinical social worker (LCSW) and hold a pupil personnel services credential for school social work as well as an administrative services credential.
+Prior to working in education, I provided case management and substance abuse treatment for parolees and...
 Read More →

 Tuesday April 29, 2025 8:30am - 9:45am PDT